 Only morality in our actions

 can give beauty and dignity to our lives."

 "Morality" often seems like a word that's "wrong" to even bring up nowadays.

-"Similar to the concepts of virtue
+"Similar to the concepts of virtue and vice,

 [justice and injustice] are purely local and geographical;

 that which is vicious in Paris turns up, as we know,